NMTechie/GraphQLExperiments/Setup.md

 You’re describing a problem most teams hit when combining:--- so this is not easy ..... further what I realise that this fetching problem going to be solved between your graphQL server and DB ..... that barely maters

+Further if you need to use QueryContext then need to install Hotchocolate.data package and version should be same across

+Now as I dive deep it is getting clear that if you use graphQL the your underlying data structure is coupled with client exposure.
+The hotchocolate with its greendonut data provider implementation is pretty coupled with EFCore entites for taking the best advantage of it.
+In case of clean architecture this is going little messy as EFCore entities now been treated as your domain entities as well.
+This is fine when you expose those for data sharing mechanism internally.
+But definitely goign to be cumbersome when you need to expose different data structure to clients.

 ============ Setting up the Entity Framework in new Project ============= Microsoft.EntityFrameworkCore (max version compatible with .net 8 is 9.0.11) Microsoft.EntityFrameworkCore.Tools (max version compatible with .net 8 is 9.0.11)